-(2)The emotional and physical support offered by sober companions aims to make relapsing significantly harder by boosting their motivation to remain clean and increasing accountability for their actions.
-In essence, a sober companion acts as a confidant and support system for those recovering from drug and alcohol abuse in an attempt to make recovery an easier process.
+(2)The emotional and physical support offered by sober companions aims to make relapsing significantly harder by boosting the motivation to remain clean and increasing the acknowledgement of accountability.
+In essence, a sober companion acts as a confidant and a support system for those recovering from drug and alcohol abuse.

-There are many things that sober companions can help clients with, and the use of sober companions can help speed up the recovery process.
-For example, sober companions usually help to prepare a client’s living situation for sobriety and ensure there are no substances in the vicinity.
+There are many things that sober companions can help with, and the use of sober companions can help speed up the recovery process.
+For example, sober companions usually help to prepare living situations for a sober life and ensure there are no substances in the vicinity.

-Additionally, a sober companion can take responsibility for transporting clients to and from appointments, encourage the development of a positive and supportive network and help clients plan healthy eating and sleeping routines.
+Additionally, a sober companion can take responsibility for transporting those in recovery to and from appointments, encourage the development of a positive and supportive network and help plan healthy eating and sleeping routines.
 (2)

-Sober companions also help drug rehabilitation clients with social accountability.
-Sober companions and clients spend large amounts of time together and often form genuine friendships.
-Accountability is a key element in staying sober, and these bonds can help clients feel their sober companion is relying on them to recover, which is a motivating factor in substance abuse recovery.
+Sober companions also help drug rehabilitation clients with socialising.
+Sober companions and those who have recently completed a rehab programme spend large amounts of time together and often form genuine friendships.
+Accountability is a key element in staying sober, and these bonds can help feel like the sober companion is reliable and a strong pillar for a successful recovery, which is a motivating factor in substance abuse recovery.

 The role of sober companions is not only to prevent relapses but also to provide emotional support.
-Therefore, clients and sober companions often become friends.
-In these circumstances, the relationship between a client and their companion can move beyond an official arrangement, and the relationship can last a lifetime.
+Therefore, those who have just recently “graduated” from an addiction programme and sober companions often become friends.
+In these circumstances, the friendship can move beyond an official arrangement and can last a lifetime.

-In the case of on-call sober companions who do not live with clients, the official arrangement often lasts much longer than four weeks and can continue for an unlimited length of time.
+In the case of on-call sober companions who do not live with clients of a rehab service, the official arrangement often lasts much longer than four weeks and can continue for an unlimited length of time.

 Who Could Benefit from Having a Sober Companion?

-Every client is different, and therefore their needs vary.
-Only a client and their professional healthcare team know whether a sober companion is the best option.
-However, some clients are more likely to require a sober companion than others, such as those with a history of relapses.
+Every person is different, and therefore their needs vary.
+Only they and their professional healthcare team know whether a sober companion is the best option.
+However, some are more likely to require a sober companion than others, such as those with a history of relapses.

-People in recovery who are also suffering from mental illness often benefit greatly from having a sober companion.
+People in recovery, who are also suffering from mental illness, often benefit greatly from having a sober companion.
 This is because of the emotional and psychological support that sober companions provide.
-Sober companions are a fundamental part of many clients’ support systems, which is even more important for those who suffer from mental health conditions.
+Sober companions are a fundamental part of a working support system, which is even more important for those who suffer from mental health conditions.

 Additionally, many people who have been treated for substance abuse are either living with or in close contact with others who are still using drugs or abusing alcohol.
 Sober companions are essential for those who are still surrounded by substance abuse, particularly if they are living with drug users.